 The best part of using Trello for this is that you can drag and drop the tasks in any order you want.

-By the time I’m done using this system, I am ready to focus on exactly what needs to be done.
+By the time I'm done using my system (click the box below to gain access), I am ready to focus on exactly what needs to be done.
 Being prepared, focused, and productive never felt so good!

 This is your year!
 It's time to prioritize your home projects and accomplish some home goals!